rosacry/BeatSight/README.md

 ## Why BeatSight?

-Learning drums is fundamentally different from learning guitar or piano in rhythm games.
-In Guitar Hero, Dance Dance Revolution, or osu!, players see notes approaching *before* they need to hit them—this visual lookahead is what enables rapid skill acquisition.
-But drummers?
-They've been stuck memorizing songs by ear, rewinding the same 4-bar section dozens of times, or squinting at static sheet music that offers no timing guidance.
+Rhythm games like Guitar Hero, Rock Band, Dance Dance Revolution, and osu! all share one key mechanic: notes scroll toward a timing line *before* you need to hit them.
+This visual lookahead is what enables rapid skill acquisition—you see what's coming and your brain pre-plans the movement.
+But when drummers want to learn *real songs on real drums*, they're stuck memorizing by ear, rewinding the same 4-bar section dozens of times, or squinting at static sheet music that offers no timing guidance.

 **This matters more than you might think.** Research on rhythm and motor learning ([Rhythm and Music-Based Interventions in Motor Rehabilitation](https://www.frontiersin.org/articles/10.3389/fnhum.2021.789467/full)) demonstrates that visual anticipation dramatically accelerates motor skill acquisition.
 When you can *see* what's coming, your brain pre-plans the movement instead of reacting after the fact.
 Drummers have never had this advantage—until now.